vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 #### Cause ####

-- The license for the ESXi host or for one or more of the hosts in a vCenter Server cluster on which the virtual container host is deployed has been removed, downgraded, or has expired since the deployment of the virtual container host.
+- The license for the ESXi host or for one or more of the hosts in a vCenter Server cluster on which the VCH is deployed has been removed, downgraded, or has expired since the deployment of the VCH.
-- The management network is down, or the virtual container host endpoint VM is unable to connect to vSphere.
+- The management network is down, or the VCH endpoint VM is unable to connect to vSphere.

 #### Solution ####

 - If the license does not meet the requirements:
-  - If the virtual container host is running on an ESXi host that is not managed by vCenter Server, replace the ESXi host license with a valid vSphere Enterprise license.
+  - If the VCH is running on an ESXi host that is not managed by vCenter Server, replace the ESXi host license with a valid vSphere Enterprise license.
-  - If the virtual container host is running on a standalone ESXi host in vCenter Server, replace the ESXi host license with a valid vSphere Enterprise Plus license.
+  - If the VCH is running on a standalone ESXi host in vCenter Server, replace the ESXi host license with a valid vSphere Enterprise Plus license.
-  - If the virtual container host is running in a vCenter Server cluster, check that all of the hosts in the cluster have a valid vSphere Enterprise Plus license, and replace any licenses that have been removed, downgraded, or have expired.
+  - If the VCH is running in a vCenter Server cluster, check that all of the hosts in the cluster have a valid vSphere Enterprise Plus license, and replace any licenses that have been removed, downgraded, or have expired.
 - If the **License** status is unavailable:
   - Check the **VCH Admin Server** log for references to network issues.
   - Use the vSphere Web Client to remediate the management network issues as required.